-Regardless of nationality and financial aid eligibility, ALL second year MAM students are permitted to undertake an apprenticeship to supplement classroom work and further enrich your work experience.
-You can choose to apprentice in one of more than thirty professional cultural organizations in the region.
+Regardless of nationality and financial aid eligibility, all second year MAM students are permitted to undertake an apprenticeship to supplement classroom work and further enrich their work experience.
+Domestic students can choose to apprentice off-campus at a cultural organization in the region or one of the on-campus opportunities which include CFA Fellows and MAM research centers.
+International students can apprentice with any on-campus opportunity including CFA Fellows and MAM research centers.
 Apprenticeships feature financial support from either the host institution, Federal Community Service Work Study (FCSWS) or the MAM Program.
-As apprentices, you are employed by the MAM program, but complete your apprenticeship placement offsite.
 Students are paid \$15/hour and may earn up to \$5,000 per academic year (approximately 12 hours per week).
-Please note: We strongly recommend apprenticeships at off-campus arts organizations and may not endorse on-campus opportunities.